sammilucia/witcher3ultimate/README.md

 - Double tap LShift to sprint harder
 - Use Witcher Sense to see your map
 - Use Backspace to toggle the HUD off and on

-## TODO

-- Get BlitzFX running on Linux 😥 (you can use everything else on Linux, just not BlitzFX yet).
-Crashdummy in the asus-linux.org discord suggested trying `WINEDLLOVERRIDES="d3d11=n" %command%` to Steam but I haven't had a chance to try it yet
-- Geralt kind of shuffles instead of walks.
-I haven't worked out why!
-- Sheep look AWFUL.
-There is a mod but it just makes them look fake.
-- I'd like Geralt to look paler (while still having a less red scar).
-Everyone comments how awful you look (but

 ## The mods used are (I've probably missed some, I'll reconcile these later):